wessenstam/gts2021-prep/phase3/phase3.rst

       # Install the needed packages
       RUN apk add --no-cache --update nodejs npm mysql-client git python3 python3-dev gcc g++ unixodbc-dev curl

-      # Create a location in the container for the Fiest Application Code
+      # Create a location in the container for the Fiesta Application Code
       RUN mkdir /code

       # Make sure that all next commands are run against the /code directory